DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 One that you should always consider is **technical documentation**.
 This typically aims to help other developers understand your code sufficiently well to make their own changes to it, which could include other members in your team (and as we said before, also a future version of yourself).
 This may include documentation that covers:

-- **Software's architecture/design**, including the different components and how they fit together and database design (if a database is used)
+- **Software's architecture/design**, including the different components and how they fit together and database design (if a database is used).
-- **API (Application Programmer Interface) documentation** that describes the interface points designed into your software for developers to use, e.g. for a software library
+- **API (Application Programmer Interface) documentation** that describes the interface points designed into your software for developers to use, e.g. for a software library.
-- **Technical tutorials or 'how tos'** to accomplish developer-oriented tasks, such as compiling or building the code, development environments, or how to extend or modify the code in particular ways
+- **Technical tutorials or 'how tos'** to accomplish developer-oriented tasks, such as compiling or building the code, development environments, or how to extend or modify the code in particular ways.

 Of course, this all takes effort, and good and correct documentation requires that it is updated to keep in line with changes in the software which takes further effort.
 What's important is to consider what is *needed* and most helpful to other users and developers of the code: what problems will they (or do they) typically face when using the software?
 What needs explanation?
 What types of documentation should be written first?